 But it does not stop here.
 This plastic has a lust for travel, so every time we wash our clothes, small pieces called microplastics (or microbeads) escape them.
 From there, they end up in our rivers and oceans, but also in our food chain and the air we breathe.

-There is a nauseating amount of microplastics in the ocean, and 35% of it is due to the fashion industry.
+There are a large amount of microplastics in the ocean, and 35% of it is due to the fashion industry.
 There are 500 times more microbeads in the ocean than the stars in our galaxy.
 As a result, we humans have the habit of eating a credit card worth of plastic every week without knowing it.

 Microbeads are linked to health issues like hormonal cancers, reproductive problems, metabolic disorders, asthma, and neurodevelopmental conditions.
 Moreover, the flame retardants that microplastics hold can impede brain development in foetuses and children, while other elements can lead to cancer and bird defects.